 - Material deficiencies are defects that arise due to damaged materials or inferior products delivered by the manufacturer or the contractor using improper building materials.
 Examples can be inferior dry wall that cracks, roofing shingles that leak or faulty electrical wiring that can result in a fire.

 Patent defects in a building are ones that are obvious upon inspection.
 Latent defects in construction are those that are not easily seen, which are usually more damaging and problematic.
 In the State of Florida, the statute of limitations for patent construction defects is four years after the defect is discovered, or ten years for latent construction defects.

 Be Proactive in Communication and Documentation to Minimize Liability

 To prevent and mitigate construction defect liability, it is important for those professionals in the construction industry to be proactive by having a quality control measure in place.
 This requires frequent and diligent review of plans and site assessments.
 Frequently inspecting the project and keeping detailed records of the construction progress is needed evidence in the event of future litigation.
 Home buyers are entitled to a builder’s warranty with the purchase contract which establishes the buyer’s rights and protections.

-The Boutty Law Firm, in Winter Park, Florida, represents both plaintiffs and defendants in a wide range of construction defect disputes.
+The Boutty Law Firm, in Maitland, Florida, represents both plaintiffs and defendants in a wide range of construction defect disputes.
 Our clients are property owners, material suppliers, architects, home owner associations, general contractors, developers and construction companies.
 If you are the owner of a property that is claiming damages or a business owner that is being named in a lawsuit, we can negotiate or mediate your dispute for an effective solution or be your advocate in court.
 Call the Boutty Law Firm for a consultation to discuss your unique situation.